Through two professional internships, Alex Bushong '18 gained valuable experience toward his digital communications degree.

 - usability and info design intern for a national supplier of agricultural supplies

-- intern responsible for
+- intern responsible for website design and development

 - e-marketing intern for a metropolitan online restaurant and activities guide